It’s hard to narrow down the cutest of the animals at Binder Park Zoo in Battle Creek, but here we give it a try:

 CHINESE RED PANDA

-With their fuzzy faces, fluffy tails and cute whiskery noses, the Chinese red panda looks like a plush toy come to life.
-They love to sleep in trees, so you’ll usually find Tushar hanging out on the branches in his exhibit at Binder Park Zoo.
-Tushar can be a little bit of a grumpy old guy, but who wouldn’t be when all these humans show up during bedtime?
+With their fuzzy faces, fluffy tails and cute whiskery noses, the Chinese red pandas looks like a plush toy come to life.
+They love to sleep in trees, so you’ll usually find Garnet and Justin hanging out on the branches in the exhibit at Binder Park Zoo.
+How to tell the two apart?
+Garnet has a whiter face, while Justin has a little bit of a crooked tail.
 Red pandas are awake at dawn and dusk in the wild.

 RETICULATED GIRAFFE